confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 14. Start two ksqlDB CLI sessions
 ---------------------------------

-Run this command to twice to open two separate ksqlDB CLI sessions.
-Will we use both of these sessions in the steps to follow.
-Note that if you still have a CLI session open from a previous step, you may reuse that session.
+Run the following command twice to open two separate ksqlDB CLI sessions.
+If you still have a CLI session open from a previous step, you can reuse that session.

 ```bash
 docker exec -it ksqldb-cli ksql http://ksqldb-server:8088